-PFS- H2O 1-1f Incorporate xeriscaping into city properties to improve groundwater recharge where functional use of turf is not needed.
+PFS- H2O 1-1f Incorporate xeriscaping into City properties to improve groundwater recharge where functional use of turf and shallow rooted type trees is not needed and can also be removed.

 PFS- H2O 1-1g Prepare forecasting models for future water demand and supply on existing underdeveloped properties to prepare for potential higher density infill and reuse projects for future CIP to be accommodated for.